OkayHughes/open-lab-notebook/src/posts/misc/creating-lab-notebook.md

 1. Edit the `about.md`, `index.md`, and `posts.md` to set up the main pages for your website.
 1. Markdown is a pretty powerful way of rendering rich text, see e.g. [this tutorial](https://www.writethedocs.org/guide/writing/markdown/)

+<span class="todo">note: if you use the "remix" button to clone this site, you don't need to
+do any of the steps below!</span>
 ## Installing navigation
 In order to have some heirarchical navigation, I installed the `eleventy-navigation` plugin.
 This allows me to have heirarchical categories and to have it autogenerate some navigation for me.